Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Conclusion

-We have further demonstrated that the shift in the metasurface resonance via LFCG has the potential to serve as a platform for the study of time-varying photonics at mid-IR frequencies.
+We have further demonstrated that the shift in the metasurface resonance induced by LFCG provides a platform for studying time-varying photonics in the mid-IR.
 We studied the effect of LFCG in an array of hot spots at the center of each meta-atom, where we calculated the FC generation due to a pump pulse using the Keldysh model.
-Modeling each hot spot as a time-dependent Drude-Lorentz medium with a rapidly changing plasma density, we described a theoretical framework for incorporating the effects of rapid free carrier generation over short but finite time scales into time-domain electromagnetic codes.
-Implementing a sharp TI using LFCG for a mid-IR MGW, we observed temporal reflections, including a redshift of the time-reflected waves.
+Modeling each hot spot as a time-dependent Drude-Lorentz medium with rapidly varying plasma density, we developed a theoretical framework to incorporate the effects of rapid free-carrier generation over short but finite time scales into time-domain electromagnetic codes.
+Implementing a moderately sharp TI using LFCG for a mid-IR MGW, we observed a redshift of the temporally scattered MGWs.
 Furthermore, using Poynting's Theorem, we identified various contributions to the total energy and derived an analytic expression for the total energy density in a time-varying Drude-Lorentz medium.
-We demonstrated the re-partitioning of the incident MGW energy into time-reflected/refracted MGW and persistent electric currents and magnetic fields in the domain where LFCG occurs.
-By comparing the cases with and without a TI, we validated that the total energy in a time-varying system remains unaffected by the FCs created at rest during a TI.
-Additionally, after TI, a large, highly localized, and persistent quasistatic magnetic field (QS mode) is observed in the hot spot that does not radiate but consumes a substantial part of the electromagnetic energy.
-Using the TI created from LFCG, we provided evidence of efficient rectification ($\sim82\%$) of the resonantly enhanced AC magnetic field due to the MGW in the hot spot.
-This shows that a time interface realized via rapid FC generation in an all-dielectric metasurface can serve as a novel platform that allows efficient conversion of an AC optical field at $\omega$ frequency to a DC optical field even in the absence of strong nonlinear properties of the constituent materials.
-These results significantly enhance and clarify our understanding of the energy dynamics in a time-varying medium and the rectification of magnetic fields at a TI.
-We are optimistic that our findings will open new directions of research in optically tunable metasurfaces as a platform for time-varying photonics.
+We demonstrated the re-partitioning of the incident MGW energy into temporally scattered MGW and persistent electric currents and magnetic fields in the domain where LFCG occurs.
+By comparing cases with and without a TI, we validated that the total energy of the system remains unchanged across the TI and confirmed that LFCG does not act as an energy source or sink for the system.
+Additionally, after TI, a large, highly localized, and persistent quasistatic magnetic field (QS mode) is observed in the hot spot, which does not radiate but consumes a substantial portion of the electromagnetic energy.
+Using the TI created by LFCG, we provided evidence of efficient rectification ($\sim53\%$) of the resonantly enhanced AC magnetic field due to the MGW at the hot spot.
+This shows that a time interface realized via rapid FC generation in an all-dielectric metasurface can serve as a novel platform for efficient conversion of an AC optical field at frequency $\omega$ into a DC optical field.
+These results significantly enhance and clarify our understanding of energy dynamics in a time-varying medium and of magnetic-field rectification at a TI.
+We are optimistic that our findings will open new research directions in optically tunable metasurfaces as a platform for time-varying photonics.